hickamt/PC-Resource-Monitor/README.md

 This might be useful if you want to copy the directory to a zip without dragging the entire node_modules library with you.

-## Dependencies
+## Dependencies LINUX

 In addition to the `package.json` dependencies that will be install when you run `yarn setup` there are other packages that will need to be installed from your terminal locally.
 The following installation instructions are `bash` commands specific to Linux.
-If you are trying to run this program in VSCode but you are using Microsft OS, this program will NOT work.
-Install WSL or use a linux system.

 You will need the following packages installed on your local pc.